codeneomatrix/codeneomatrix.github.io/_posts/2017-4-17-Hello-World.md

 ---
 layout: post
-title: Merly: an attempt to make the backend programming sweeter
+title: Merly, an attempt to make the backend programming sweeter
 ---

+This is my first post